 English influences all other areas of the curriculum and enables children to access a variety of forms of reading and writing.
 Wherever possible, teachers will seek to take advantage of opportunities to make cross-curricular links and support children to develop the application of the skills they learn in English lessons, in different contexts and subjects, through a variety of extended writing tasks.

-Due to schools being closed from March 2020 until the end of last academic year, we are following the Herts For Learning Pathway Planning.
-The plans for each year group account for the missed learning during this time.
-The plans, with relevant and engaging texts, revisit prior learning and address misconceptions before introducing key skills.
-Please see the new Pathway plans for each year group.
+The school uses Herts For Learning Pathway Planning with other Herts For Learning plans.
+The plans with relevant and engaging texts, revisit prior learning and address misconceptions before introducing key skills.
+Please see the new Pathway plans for each year group and a whole school curriculum map for the year.

 Click here for more information.